 The start of the track at Onepoto is approximately 20 minutes drive from Te Karetu.

 Water taxi Tūhoe(opens in new window) offers a water taxi service to and from each end of The Lake Waikaremoana Track and to individual huts and campsites around the lake - they operate out of Te Urewera Visitor Centre at Te Kura Whenua, which is located within Waikaremoana Holiday Park.

 The water taxi service only operates during the Great Walk season which is from October to April.
 However, the water taxi does not operate every day so you need to plan ahead by contacting Tūhoe on;

 Parking is usually very busy during peak season.
 Remember not to leave valuables in your vehicle.

 There is free day-time parking available at Te Urewera Visitor Centre at Te Kura Whenua.
 Limited to one day.

 A number of specialist tour operators can aid in bringing your walking experience to life.
 Take a look at these businesses to find if a walking tour is right for you.

-If you want to do a Great Walk independently, you will need to book the DOC accommodation on the trails.
+If you want to do a Great Walk independently, you will need to book the accommodation on the trails.
 The fee for this varies between each Great Walk.
-It is recommended that you book in advance for this popular walk.